vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-VsanClusterPowerStatus.md

 ### -clustername

-The name of the vSAN cluster on which the power settings are to be applied.
+The name of the cluster.

 ```yaml
 Type: String